-Art therapy for addiction treatment is done in a group setting where clients can learn to focus on their work while in the presence of others.
+Professional Art Therapy for addiction recovery is normally done in a group setting where clients can learn to focus on their work while in the presence of others.

-There is science behind the inclusion of art during drug rehab and alcohol addiction treatment.
+There is science behind the inclusion of art during addiction treatment.
 An article in Psychology Today points to the following benefits of art therapy that align with human needs during the recovery process: